 Valarie has been called “a standout figure in the world of interfaith organizing and activism” and “one of the most exceptional speakers and thinkers” of her generation.
-The Center for American Progress lists her among 13 national faith leaders to watch in 2013.
-She has received commendation for her leadership from the State of California and will deliver the Baccalaureate address for Stanford University in June 2013.
+The Center for American Progress lists her among 13 national faith leaders to watch.
+In 2013, she was named one of eight Asian American women of influence, won a Person of the Year award by India Abroad, and delivered the Baccalaureate address for Stanford University.

-Valarie has received recognition for her work through leadership and service awards, including from the South Asian Bar Association of CT, Sikh American Legal Defense and Education Fund (SALDEF), Sikh American Chamber of Commerce, Sikh Dharma International, Centennial Foundation, and Sikh Council on Religion and Education (SCORE).
+Named a 2013 Person of the Year by India Abroad, Valarie has received recognition for leadership and service, including from the State of California, City of Clovis, South Asian Bar Association of CT, Sikh American Legal Defense and Education Fund (SALDEF), Sikh American Chamber of Commerce, Sikh Dharma International, Centennial Foundation, and Sikh Council on Religion and Education (SCORE).
 In 2012, she was selected as one of twenty-five young American leaders by the Swiss American Foundation.
-Click here for words of support.

 Valarie lives in New Haven with her filmmaking partner and husband Sharat Raju, where she enjoys hiking in the woods with their dog Shadi, dancing kathak and blues, and serving her friends exquisite chocolate.
 She believes that bending the arc for justice must be joyful.